laurynas-biveinis/unodb/README.md

 ## Dependencies
 *   git
-*   a C++17 compiler, currently tested with clang 7.0
+*   a C++17 compiler, currently tested with clang 7.0 and GCC 8.0
 *   CMake, at least 3.10
 *   Guidelines Support Library for gsl::span, imported as a git submodule.
+*   Boost.Container library
 *   clang-format
 *   Google Test for tests, imported as a git submodule.
 *   (optional) clang-tidy